 Due to the COVID-19 pandemic, for over a year all our self-defense classes were virtual.

-We’ve completed a half-dozen six-week courses and many classes and seminars for kids with parents, teen girls, and women.
+We’ve completed over a dozen six-week courses, and many classes and seminars for kids with parents, teen girls, and women.
 And the answer is . . .

 What does work well are skills that you’d use far more often.
 Boundary setting, de-escalation, bystander intervention.
 Verbal skills, projection and body language, even distance from others.
 Learning to recognize “red flags.”

 These are synchronous classes, which means they happen at an appointed time.
 The platform is Zoom, which is free for you to use as long as you sign up or download the app.

 Two students who completed first six-week course said: